What is a Virus Blanket? + 5 Free Virus Crochet Patterns

 Where they come from and why they're named after a virus is a little more complicated.
 Check out our full article below to learn what a virus blanket it and where this silly name come from.
 The answer will probably surprise you.

-Plus, be sure to scroll ALL the way down for 5 free virus crochet patterns you can start hooking today!
+Plus, once you have learned all about virus blankets and how they came to be, be sure to scroll ALL the way down for 5 free virus crochet patterns you can start hooking today!
+You are going to love experimenting with this creative idea!

 What Is a Virus Blanket?